artmg/lubuild/help/diagnose/disks.md

 If you plug in your USB drive and don't see it appear, how do you know what is wrong?
 Perhaps it might help to understand the sequence of events.
 Plug in your drive and after a few seconds use `dmesg | tail` to see what happened.
+Alternatively whilst you plug and unplug you can use

+`udevadm monitor --environment --udev`

 Here is a list of the modules and what they do / tell you...

 * usb
 	- recognises new device